kailash-manasarovar/statement/docs/timeline/2024/november.md

 ![jctot19 latest](../../content/images/jctot19-latest.JPG)

 - He hasn't posted since the 15th January 2024, or he has deleted his posts from then.
 - The highlighted post from 9th January, mentioning the *chica*, appears to be referring to me.
 The account he is replying to is protected so I cannot see the conversation.
 The implication is that I am chasing him again and again.
-However, this is undoubtedly what he, Domingo, and their co-conspirators have been setting me up to *appear* to be doing.
+However, this is undoubtedly what he, Dominic, and their co-conspirators have been setting me up to *appear* to be doing.
 - This was after Christmas where I was extraordinarily high, flying is an understatement, and we have plenty of witnesses to that.
 I was exuberant.
 - I look back and see I must have been drugged with something.
 - At that time, there were DM'ed conversations between myself and someone pretending to be him (the American account, Matthew).
 I relate all this in the [December 2023 section](../2023/december.md).